 We all bring our own Background Knowledge, that is what we know and have experienced, to what we read.
-Helping students build their Background Knowledge can ensure they have the information they need to understand increasingly complex texts.
+Helping students build and apply their Background Knowledge can ensure they have and use the information they need to understand increasingly complex texts.

 Understanding a text can be difficult without basic Background Knowledge in the topic for several reasons:

 The reliance on Background Knowledge grows as students progress through school, and they are required to build upon prior Background Knowledge to acquire new Background Knowledge.
-Specifically, the comprehension of informational texts requires students to have more Background Knowledge than they need for storybook texts, as informational texts typically use more complex vocabulary and require students to apply information from prior lessons.
+Specifically, the comprehension of informational texts requires students to have and apply more Background Knowledge relative to storybook texts, as informational texts typically use more complex vocabulary and require students to apply information from prior lessons.

 However, Background Knowledge goes beyond Vocabulary learning because Background Knowledge refers to a deeper understanding of a topic.
 For example, a child who has never been to the beach before may know the relevant Vocabulary (e.g. waves, seaweed, sand) but may not immediately understand metaphors used in a story in the same way as a child who has experience going to the beach.